adrncrlvrgs/backend-task/README.md

 ## **Overview**
 This is a simple CLI utility that fetches data from the **Useless Facts API** (`https://uselessfacts.jsph.pl/api/v2/facts/random`) a specified number of times and either prints the results to the console, saves them as a JSON file, or saves them as a CSV file.

-## Features

-- Fetches data from the Bored API 15 times.
-- Displays the fetched data in a table format.
-- Provides three buttons to:
-  - Download JSON: Downloads the data as a JSON file.
-  - Download CSV: Downloads the data as a CSV file.
-  - Print to Console: Prints the data to the browser console.

 ## **Getting Started**

 ### **Clone the Repository**